ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

           statusurl="http://localhost/server-status" \
           op monitor interval=1min

-By default, the operation timeout for all resources' start, stop, and monitor operations is 20 seconds.
+By default, the operation timeout for all resources' start, stop, monitor, and other operations is 20 seconds.
 In many cases, this timeout period is less than a particular resource's advised timeout period.
 For the purposes of this tutorial, we will adjust the global operation timeout default to 240 seconds.

 .. code-block:: none